Mercerenies/a-turtles-troll/README.md

 * Weeping Angels will now spawn rarely in the wild
 * Weeping Angels now provide a custom death message
 * Fixed several of the glitchier aspects of the Weeping Angels effect
+* Pet phantoms have a respawn cooldown now

 # Version 1.2